 The health care and social assistance sector in New South Wales (NSW) includes hospitals, medical services, child care, residential care, allied health and other medical and social assistance services.
 Health care is among the most hazardous industries with COVID-19 posing additional pressure on medical care services and creating more risk for its workers.

 SafeWork states that the healthcare industry is the fastest growing industry in Australia and records one of the most frequent work-related injuries and illnesses each year.
 If you had an injury during the course of work, you may be entitled to workers compensation benefits!

 What does health worker compensation cover?

-Under the Workers Compensation Act 1987 (NSW), you are entitled to compensation wages, medical expenses including home care and travel expenses.
+Under the Workers Compensation Act 1987 (NSW), you may be entitled to compensation wages, medical expenses, home care, travel expenses.